Updated April 202615 min read

 ADH Licensing Submission

-Submit the Private Care Agency packet to Health Facility Services for review.
+Submit the Private Care Agency application packet to Health Facility Services for review.
+Include administrator credentials, training curriculum, policies, insurance certificates, and background check documentation.

 6